 All OTB agents that access and use OTB data must be compliant with OTB policy and its procedures.
-Compliance will be audited in accordance with the Policy and Procedures in Respect of a Privacy Audits and OICR Policy Statement 37.0 Logging and Auditing.
+Compliance will be audited in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit.
 The Privacy Officer and Information Security Officer will be responsible for conducting such audits every two years and ensuring compliance with the policies and its procedures.
-Issues of non-compliance will be dealt with on an individual basis by the appropriate authority within OICR.
+Issues of noncompliance will be dealt with on an individual basis by the appropriate authority within OICR.
 Additional details may be found in OICR's Progressive Discipline Policy.
-OICR agents must also notify the PO and the ISO at the first reasonable opportunity, in accordance with OICR's Policy and Procedures for Privacy Breach Management and/or Policy Statement 10.0 Information Security Incident Response, if an agent breaches or believes there may have been a breach of this policy or its procedures.
+OICR agents must also notify the PO and the ISO at the first reasonable opportunity, in accordance with OICR's Policy and Procedures for Information Security and Privacy Breach Management and/or Policy and Procedures for Information Security and Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.

-Where the Use of Personal Health Information is Permitted for Research OTB does not permit personal health information to be used for research purposes.
+Where the Use of Personal Health Information is Permitted for Research

+OTB does not permit personal health information to be used for research purposes.